 The New York Times recently ran an excellent profile of Goodreads, a super popular book-centric social media platform.
-The site launched in 2006, and as the Times notes, has over the last 7 years become “the largest source of independent reviews on the Web, with 21 million and counting.”
-Like all successful social media sites, its popularity springs from the relationships and communities it fosters, and if this article is any indication, these ties are booming.
+The site launched in 2006, and is now “the largest source of independent reviews on the Web, with 21 million and counting.”
+Like all successful social media sites, its popularity springs from the relationships and communities it fosters.

 I was also happy to note that the piece paid special attention to Goodreads’ relationship to independent publishing.
 It notes the wild success of “Wool,” a series self-published sci-fi books by Hugh Howey that received serious attention after being featured by one of Goodreads’ most popular book clubs (later it mentions that Howey’s series was optioned by 20th Century Fox!).